News and media frequently asked questions

 We have also developed a course for learner driver supervisors, the PrepL Supervisor Course.
 This course gives supervisors access to PrepL content and additional guidance materials.

-In regard to the effectiveness of the GLS, we commissioned a preliminary evaluation of the 2007 changes.
+In regard to the effectiveness of the graduated licensing scheme, we commissioned a preliminary evaluation of the 2007 changes.
 The evaluation found that the 2007 changes were associated with a 31 per cent reduction in fatal crashes involving young novice drivers.

-In 2016, a further evaluation of the GLS reforms was conducted and found some crash and casualty reductions for novice drivers over time.
+In 2016, a further evaluation of the graduated licensing scheme reforms was conducted and found some crash and casualty reductions for novice drivers over time.

 A full evaluation of the PrepL program will be undertaken in the coming years as more Queensland novice drivers complete it.